-The debate between the chicken breast vs thigh has been one that's continued over generations.
+The debate between the chicken thighs vs breast has been one that's continued over generations.
 You've probably read up on the pros and cons of both, and have received mixed advice.
 Some books and websites encourage the strict and sole use of chicken breasts, while others scream high praise for and swear by chicken thighs.

 What's the real deal, here?
-Which is better for you, which should you be eating, and are there negative connotations to choosing choosing the chicken breast vs the thigh?
+Which is better for you, which should you be eating, and are there negative connotations to choosing the chicken breast vs the thighs?

 First, let's talk chicken.
-In the health and wellness sector of the world, chicken is a hot commodity, and something that's always present in the fridge.
+In the health and wellness sector of the world, chicken is a hot commodity and something that's always present in the fridge.
 Why is that?
 Well, chicken is a great source of lean protein, which allows you to fill up on good-for-you calories that won't be wasted.
+This is true whether you're having crispy chicken wings or chicken leg cooked as drumsticks.

-Instead, the protein that fills you up mixed with a generally low fat and calorie count, will give you energy to get through your days and post-workouts.
-In addition to the protein content, chicken has various vitamins and minerals, including B vitamins, which can help boost your body's immunity to sickness, and can also balance out your cholesterol, according to Organic Facts.
+Instead, the protein that fills you up mixed with generally low fat and calorie count, will give you the energy to get through your days and post-workouts.
+In addition to the protein content, chicken has various vitamins and minerals, including B vitamins, which can help boost your body's immunity to sickness and can also balance out your cholesterol, according to Organic Facts.

 Fat Content in Chicken Breast vs Thighs

 In comparison, one key difference between the two is the fat content.
-Chicken thighs tend to be more fatty than their leaner companion.
+Chicken thigh meat tends to be fattier than their leaner companion.
 The dark meat is kept moist by the layer of skin that's usually kept on thighs when sold at supermarkets.

-Though chicken breasts can be bought with the skin on, they're harder to find.
-The moisture of the meat has fairly little to do with its overall nutritional value, as both thighs and breasts have the same relative amounts of iron, sodium, and cholesterol (the good kind).
+Though chicken breast meat can be bought with the skin on, they're harder to find.
+The moisture of the meat has fairly little to do with its overall nutritional value, as either part of the chicken has the same relative amounts of iron, sodium, and cholesterol (the good kind).